-The school reserves the right to refuse responsibility for the administration of medicine in some instances.
+All medical forms must be signed by the parents and by the Headteacher before medication can be administered in school.
+The school reserves the right to refuse responsibility for the administration of medication in some instances.

 Children who are acutely ill and who require a short course of medication e.g. antibiotics, will normally remain at home until the course is finished.
-Antibiotics in liquid form cannot be administered at school.
+The school does not have the facilities to refrigerate medication.

-All medication must be in the original medication box with the child’s name, mode of administration, dosage, frequency and the name of the medication being given otherwise it cannot be administered.
+All medication must be clearly labelled with the child’s name, mode of administration, dosage, frequency and the name of the medication being given.

 We recognise that it is desirable for some students with long term health conditions such as asthma to be able to carry and administer their own medication in order to gain independence.
 In order to make this process safe for all students within the school, if you would like your child to carry their medication and self-administer, a risk assessment will need to be undertaken.
 The risk assessment will form part of the child’s care plan and will assess the risk to the student and other students within the school.
 The risk assessment will be signed by the parents and the child before carrying and self-administration may take place, this document will be stored in the medication record file in their area of the school.